Skip to main content

 Written by Anna Smith

-Market order
+Market Order

-Limit order
+Limit Order

 A limit order is an order to buy or sell an asset at a specific price or better.
-A buy limit order can only be executed at the limit price or lower, and a sell limit order can only be executed at the limit price or higher.
+A buy limit order can only be executed at the limit price or lower, while a sell limit order can only be executed at the limit price or higher.

-Stop-limit order
+Stop-limit Order

 Take Profit / Stop Loss